The Royal Navy of Sailing Ships

 - Repositioning a recoiled gun through its gun port with cables and tackles

 The whole crew would have to move smartly aside in order to avoid the recoiling gun, the movement of its 4-wheeled carriage restrained by cables and tackles.
+A well-trained gun crew could complete the whole reload sequence in less than 1', thus assuring a high rate of fire.

 Overhead-stowed gun tools: